A multi-type branching process method for modelling complex contagion on clustered networks: Results

 \subsubsection{Cascade condition}

 The cascade condition determines whether an infinitesimally small seed fraction of active nodes will generate cascades of non-finite mean size, which is a non-vanishing fraction of the network as the network size tends to the large network limit.
 We say that the cascades are supercritical if this condition is met, otherwise, the cascades are subcritical.
 This is an important result because it tells us whether, on average, a social contagion is likely to die out after a few generations (subcritical) or spread to a significant portion of the network (supercritical).
 We use the leading eigenvalue, $\lambda_{max}$, of $\textbf{M}$ to determine the condition of the cascades.
-While $\textbf{M}$ does not meet the irreducibility assumption of the Perron-Frobenious theorem, in Appendix \ref{sec:appendix_pf} we explain why the cascade condition is still described by the size of the largest eigenvalue, $\lambda_{max}$.
+While $\textbf{M}$ does not meet the irreducibility assumption of the Perron-Frobenious theorem, in Sec.~\ref{sec:proof} we explain why the cascade condition is still described by the size of the largest eigenvalue, $\lambda_{max}$.
 If $\lambda_{max}>1$ the diffusion is supercritical, if $\lambda_{max}<1$ the diffusion is subcritical and if $\lambda_{max} = 1$ the diffusion is at criticality.
 In Fig.~\ref{fig:parameter_sweep} the $(p_{1},\alpha)$ critical boundaries are represented by lines, these transitions occur when $\lambda_{max} = 1$.
 For a given network, the diffusion is subcritical to the left of the line and supercritical on the right.
+A closed-form expression for the critical boundary for the 3-clique network is given in Appendix \ref{sec:closed_form}.
 The regions are obtained by calculating $\lambda_{max}$ for each parameter pair.
-Fig.~\ref{fig:parameter_sweep} displays the critical regions for (a) networks of $m$ 3-cliques and $n$ 2-cliques (b) networks with cliques of a single size only.
+Fig.~\ref{fig:parameter_sweep} displays the critical regions for (a) networks of $n_{3}$ 3-cliques and $n_{2}$ 2-cliques (b) networks with cliques of a single size only.
 From these figures we see that for low levels of social reinforcement ($\alpha$ small), the critical transition occurs at larger $p_{1}$ for more clustered networks.
 However, once $\alpha$ is sufficiently large, the critical transition occurs at smaller $p_{1}$ on the more clustered networks.
 In particular, if we focus on Fig.~\ref{fig:parameter_sweep}(b), the 6-regular networks with one clique size only, we can look at specific regions of the parameter space and learn about the behaviour on each network.
 It is interesting here that for each of the three networks, there exists a region where there is supercritical diffusion on that network but neither of the other two.
 For the region labelled (i), where $\alpha$ is small and $p_{1}$ just above 0.2, there is supercritical diffusion for the 2-clique network only (clustering coefficient $C_{\Delta}=0$), for the region labelled (iii) where $\alpha$ is large and $p_{1}$ small, there is supercritical diffusion for the 4-clique network only ($C_{\Delta}=0.4$).
 An interesting finding is that for the region labelled (ii), where $\alpha$ and $p_{1}$ are moderate ($p_{1}$ just below 0.2) there is a region where there is supercritical diffusion on the 3-clique network only ($C_{\Delta}=0.2$), this effect is not seen in Fig.~3(a) for the networks composed of 2-cliques and 3-cliques which suggests to us that the clique size is driving this difference in the dynamics.
-These results are consistent with \cite{shirley2005} who show that under simple contagion dynamics $(\alpha = 0)$ clustering inhibits the diffusion on a network, however, we also see here that once $\alpha$ is large enough the opposite occurs and more clustered networks allow for supercritical diffusion at lower $p_{1}$ values.
+These results are consistent with \cite{shirley2005} who show that under simple contagion dynamics $(\alpha = 0)$ clustering inhibits the diffusion on a network; however, we also see here that once $\alpha$ is large enough the opposite occurs and more clustered networks allow for supercritical diffusion at lower $p_{1}$ values.
+In Appendix \ref{sec:num_expt} we show that this theory agrees well with network-based simulation results.